Acceptable recycling and waste

 Residents and commercial operators in vehicles:

-- can recycle using the labelled bins in the disposal area (fees apply).
+- above 4.5 tonnes CGVM, can recycle using the labelled bins in the disposal area (fees apply).

 Separate your items before arriving to make recycling quicker and easier.
-Ensure staff process your recycles for free by advising you have the following recycling materials:
+Advise staff if your load includes the following recycling materials:

 - aluminium cans